Noble Gas Notation For Sulfur

 Noble Gas Notation for Sulfur (S)

 Sulfur (S), with an atomic number of 16, possesses 16 electrons.
-Its full electron configuration is 1s²2s²2p⁶3s²3p⁴.
+On the flip side, its full electron configuration is 1s²2s²2p⁶3s²3p⁴.
 To write the noble gas notation for sulfur, we identify the nearest noble gas preceding it on the periodic table, which is Neon (Ne), with an atomic number of 10 and an electron configuration of 1s²2s²2p⁶.

 The electron configuration of Neon represents the inner electrons of sulfur.
-Therefore, we can replace the 1s²2s²2p⁶ portion of sulfur's electron configuration with [Ne].
+Because of this, we can replace the 1s²2s²2p⁶ portion of sulfur's electron configuration with [Ne].
 This leaves us with the outer electrons, 3s²3p⁴.

 Why Use Noble Gas Notation?